 Task Evidence towards Achieved Evidence towards Merit Evidence towards Excellence Detail task/task The student: The student: The student: purpose Report on personal involvement in a social justice and human rights action.
 Report, in-depth, on personal involvement in a social justice and human rights action.
 Comprehensively report on personal involvement in a social justice and human rights action.
 The student's report about personal involvement in an action uses relevant social studies concepts (for example, social justice, human rights, group, roles, responsibilities, family, community, society).
 The student identifies the issue and provides background information, including the intended purpose of the action.
 For example: Using the 2009 Amnesty International Freedom Challenge theme: The use of children as soldiers is a human rights issue that Amnesty International has chosen as the focus for action in 2009.
 Amnesty International is an organisation that promotes social justice by ensuring that all people have the human rights they are entitled to.
 Freedom Challenge encourages students in New Zealand to take action for human rights around the world.
 Our group's action is intended to raise money for Amnesty to help them pay for publicity for this campaign.
 We also hope that world focus on the use of child soldiers will help to prevent the practice and restore the family life of these children.
+The student describes how the social action promotes social justice and human rights.
 The student's in-depth report about personal involvement in an action uses relevant social studies concepts (for example, social justice, human rights, group, roles, responsibilities, family, community, society).
 The student identifies the issue and provides background information, including the intended purpose of the action.
-For example: • Using the 2009 Amnesty International Freedom Challenge theme: The use of children as soldiers is a human rights issue that Amnesty International has chosen as the focus for action in 2009.
+For example: Using the 2009 Amnesty International Freedom Challenge theme: The use of children as soldiers is a human rights issue that Amnesty International has chosen as the focus for action in 2009.
 Amnesty International is an organisation that promotes social justice by ensuring that all people have the human rights they are entitled to.
 It is a worldwide movement of more than 3 million supporters, members and activists in more than 150 countries and territories who campaign to protect human rights.
 Freedom Challenge encourages students in New Zealand to take action for human rights around the world.
-The campaign get citizens to raise awareness and pressure to governments and officials to The student's comprehensive report about personal involvement in an action uses relevant social studies concepts (for example, social justice, human rights, group, roles, responsibilities, family, community, society).
+The campaign get citizens to raise awareness and pressure to governments and officials to protect Human Rights.
+Our group's action is intended to raise meany for Amnesty The student's comprehensive report about personal involvement in an action uses relevant social studies concepts (for example, social justice, human rights, group, roles, responsibilities, family, community, society).
 The student identifies the issue and provides background information, including the intended purpose of the action.
 For example: Using the 2009 Amnesty International Freedom Challenge theme: The use of children as soldiers is a human rights issue that Amnesty International has chosen as the focus for action in 2009.
 Amnesty International is an organisation that promotes social justice by ensuring that all people have the human rights they are entitled to.
 It is a worldwide movement of more than 3 million supporters, members and activists in more than 150 countries and territories who campaign to protect human rights.
 Amnesty International is independent of any government, political ideology, economic interest or religion and are funded mainly by our membership and public donations.
-For example: • The action that I was involved in was called "Red Hands for Kids".
-We decided protect Human Rights.
-Our group's action is intended to raise money for Amnesty to help them pay for publicity for this campaign.
-This year the Freedom Freedom Challenge encourages students in New Zealand to take action for human rights around the world.
-The campaign get citizens to take action; to raise awareness to get students at our school to buy a paper red hand shape for \$1 and write a message on it.
-The money that we raised can be used by Amnesty International to ensure that the rights of child soldiers are protected.
-If New Zealand people are aware of the use of child soldiers they may choose to put pressure on the New Zealand government to protest to the governments of countries which turn a blind eye to the use of children.
+Freedom Challenge encourages students in New Zealand to take action for human rights around the For example: intended to raise money for Amnesty world.
+The campaign get citizens to take